Marius Goring: Career

 In 1929, he became a founding member of British Equity, the actors' union, served on its council from 1949 and was three times its vice-president from 1963 to 1965, 1975 to 1977 and again from 1980 to 1982.
 Goring's relationship with his union was fraught with conflict: he took it to litigation on three occasions.
 In 1978, regarding the issue of the supremacy of a referendum to decide Equity rules, he took it as far as the House of Lords and won his case.
 In 1992, he unsuccessfully sought to end the restriction on the sale of radio and television programmes to apartheid South Africa.
 Stressing that he opposed apartheid and would not perform for segregated audiences, he argued that the ban was depriving actors of work, and stated that he wished to stage a production of the play She Stoops to Conquer with an all-black cast.
-This particular litigation nearly bankrupted him, due to the heavy amount of court costs.
+This particular litigation nearly bankrupted him, due to heavy court costs.

 In November 1931, at the age of nineteen, he married twenty-nine year old Mary Westwood Steel (1902-1994) at Gretna Green, Scotland (they had a second marriage ceremony in a London register office in February 1932) and their only child, a daughter Phyllida Mariette Goring, was born in March 1932 and died in 2018.
 The marriage did not succeed and he became engaged in 1935 to ballet choreographer and designer, Susan 'Susy' Salaman, older sister of Merula Salaman, wife of Alec Guinness.
 Susy contracted acute encephalitis in late 1935 and was left brain-damaged.
 Goring wanted to go ahead with the wedding but Susy's father, Michel Salaman, would not allow it.

 In 1935, he co-founded the London Theatre Studio with Michel Saint-Denis, George Devine and Glen Byam Shaw.
-It trained actors, directors and designers and was a precursor of the Old Vic Theatre School.
-Marius taught Shakespeare there to the students.
+It trained actors, directors and designers and was a precursor of the Old Vic Theatre School; Goring taught Shakespeare there.
 It had to close in late 1939 due to the outbreak of war.